lordicondev/player-element/README.md

 # Lordicon Element Player

 Easily add, control, and customize animated [Lordicon](https://lordicon.com/) icons in your web projects with the `<lord-icon>` custom element.
-Designed for anyone who prefers a simple, declarative way to use icons directly in HTML.
+Designed for anyone who prefers a simple, declarative way to use animated icons directly in HTML.
 Under the hood, it’s powered by [`@lordicon/web`](https://www.npmjs.com/package/@lordicon/web) for full performance and features.

 ## Features